How to Protect Seniors from Scams: A Simple Guide for Families

 Most damaging types of scams in 2024

-Investment fraud tops financial losses, draining $1.2 billion from seniors last year.
-Cryptocurrency schemes dominate these cases, with 12,000 victims over age 60 reporting crypto-related deception.
+Investment fraud cost seniors $1.2 billion last year.
+Cryptocurrency schemes dominate, with 12,000 victims over 60 reporting crypto-related fraud.

-Tech support scams hit seniors particularly hard, federal data shows.
-Older adults report losses six times more frequently than younger generations.
-Scammers typically impersonate IT staff, exploiting seniors’ technology concerns.
+Tech support scams hit seniors especially hard.
+Older adults report losses six times more often than younger people.
+Scammers typically impersonate IT staff, playing on unfamiliarity with technology.

-Government impostor schemes show increasing complexity.
-Scammers frequently claim to represent:
+Government impostor scams are getting more elaborate.
+Scammers often claim to represent:

 - Internal Revenue Service